TimePHP-org/TimePHP-Skeleton/README.md

   vendor/
 ```
 # During your project
-If you add classes to the Models folder, don't forget to update the autoloader using the follocing command :
+If you add classes to the Models folder, don't forget to update the autoloader using the following command :
 ```bash
   $ composer update
 ```